Markdale Baptist Church

 1/9/2020

 *Firstly, let it be said that Job is a book that must be understood in its entirety.
-It is best to read it all at once even and to recognize that some things—for instance what the friends say—may not be true but serve the book in highlighting what is ultimately true.
+It is best read all at once.
+It should also be remembered that some things—for instance what the friends say—may not be true but serve the book in highlighting what is ultimately true.
 For a good overview watch this video from the Bible Project.

 Was Job real?